technovelty

 collect2: ld returned 1 exit status

-What's the specific problem with this relocation in a shared library?
-In a shared library situation, we can not depend on the local value of global actually being the one we want.
+So why does this matter when you're creating a shared library?
+The first thing to remember is that in a shared library situation, we can not depend on the local value of global actually being the one we want.
 Consider the following example, where we override the value of global with a LD_PRELOAD library.

 $ cat function.c